rylincoln/developer.fulcrumapp.com/_data-events/intro.md

 ### The `event` Object

 The callback for record events is passed an event parameter with a `name` attribute, so you can use the same callback for multiple events.
+If the event has an associated value, it's passed in the `value` property of the event.
+If the event is associated with a form field, it also contains a `field` property that contains the data name of the field.

 {% highlight  js %}
 {
-  "name": "change-geometry"
+  "name": "change-status",
+  "value": "complete"
 }
 {% endhighlight %}